Pixel-Open/prestashop-plausible/README.md

 ## Goals

-The module includes default goal events when enabled in module configuration.
+The module includes goal events when enabled in module configuration.

-- Contact message sent (contact)
+- Contact message sent
-- Cart view (cart)
+- Cart view
-- Checkout step X (checkout-step-X)
+- Checkout step X
-- Order complete (order)
+- Order complete

 You need to add goal events in your Plausible website configuration:

 ![Plausible Golas](goals.png)

-These goals work with the classic Prestashop theme, you can adapt or add custom goals if needed.

-### How to remove a default goal?

-Override the `pixel_plausible/views/templates/goals.tpl` file and remove the event call you don't need.

-You can also disable default goals in the module configuration and implement your own event logic.
+The Plausible event name must be the same as the name in the Prestashop module configuration.

 ### How to add a custom goal?